Grupo-2-Ironhack-Backend/CRM-DataLayer/README.md

 - Convert Leads into Opportunities
 - Associate an Opportunity with an Account.
 - Associate Contacts with an Opportunity.
+- Generate a wide variety of reports.

-Leads, Contacts, Opportunities and Accounts are stored in a GitHub repository so you never loose information from your beloved customers.
-You also get your local copy of your updates.
+Leads, Contacts, Opportunities and Accounts are stored in a MySQLremote database so you never loose information from your beloved customers.

 ## Diagrams